mohammedAliYusuf09/AddToCart/README.md

 This is a simple add-to-cart functionality using react and tailwind css, where I fetch product data with the help of a custom hook (useState + useEffect).
-Products can be added to a cart and deleted.
+I used useReducer to build functionality like add, delete, increase the quantity and decrease the quantity to the cart.